yashg16422-design/GSOC-FASTSim-TASK/README.md

 # Simulation Validation Task (Please read this Readme_Instructions)

+The output of the given simulation task is stored in **`newfile.root`**.
+For Task Specific code - yoo.py   For Proposal Code - trcheck.ipynb.
-The data for the given simulation task is stored in **`newfile.root`**.
-ALL RESULTS ARE BASED ON THIS FILE DATA ONLY This file is provided so that the simulation **does not need to be rerun**, allowing direct experimentation and validation.
+This root file has been provided so that user **does not need to be rerun heavy test**.
-A point_cloud_dtaset is already made from this file but you can recheck
 ---

 ## Setup Instructions